 Annual reports are a treasure trove of data to get a full understanding of the company and its management.
 Studying annual reports helps you to understand the management’s analysis, strategy, notice, and future vision for the company.

-Ofcourse, on the face of it, everything would look good as the CEO of the company who has prepared the annual report wants to keep the investors interested in his/her stock intact.
-But, with experience, you will learn to figure out who is genuine and who is bluffing.
+Of course, on the face of it, everything would look good as the CEO of the company who has prepared the annual report wants to keep the investors interested in his/her stock intact.

 Tip: You can get the annual report at the company website as a free download.
 Alternatively, you can email the concerned investment relations in charge and get the annual report copy emailed.